-B Minor scale for guitar presented by diagram.
+B Minor scale for guitar.

-The B Minor is a seven-note scale, also called natural B Minor.
+The B Minor is a seven-note scale, also called Natural B Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always B tones.
 In the two-octave pattern, the first root note is on the 6th string, 7th fret.

 The scale displayed with its numeric formula and scale degrees.

-The B Minor scale consist of seven notes.
+The B Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 2 - 2 from the first note to the next octave.

 The B Minor is relative to D Major.
 Both scales include the same notes but their tonal center differ.